xitu/gold-miner/article/2021/css-is-magic-its-time-you-try-3d.md

 Note that I have added `transform-style: preserve-3d;` to the container.
 This is a crucial step for rendering 3D children.
 The size of each face is `200px`in width and height and we need to keep this value in mind as we will have to add `translate` values with respect to the dimensions of the sides.

 For our cube, each face is going to be an absolute division and I have added text indicating which face it is.
-I have added `opacity: 0.5` for each face so that the overlap is clear —
+I have added `opacity: 0.5` for each face so that the overlap is clear:

 ![](https://cdn-images-1.medium.com/max/2236/1*iygD8k6WIHvobgQKUAc9Ww.png)